spikespaz-archives/archive-bundles/README.md

    - Create a virtual audio input device in Windows
    - Re-route audio in from microphone to this virtual device
    - Noise gate, noise suppression, other effect options
+   - Train a neural nework on the user's background noise to eliminate background static
    - KISS (Keep it Simple Stupid)
  - Better Notepad
    - Recreate Windows Notepad but better